Nissan slashes full-year results forecast, sees operating loss

-TOKYO (Reuters) - Nissan Motor Co (7201.T) on Tuesday said it expected to post an operating loss for the year that ended in March, as an ongoing decline in sales is exacerbated by the coronavirus outbreak.
+TOKYO, April 28 (Reuters) - Nissan Motor Co on Tuesday said it expected to post an operating loss for the year that ended in March, as an ongoing decline in sales is exacerbated by the coronavirus outbreak.

 In a statement, the Japanese automaker said that it expected an annual operating loss of as much as 45 billion yen ($419.7 million) from a previous forecast announced in February for an operating profit of 85 billion yen.